Inbound Sales Strategies - A Different Sales Process

 - Parties that'll have to be involved in the purchase decision and how each party's perspective on the purchase decision differs.

 Once you've defined your buyer's journey, you've got a clearer picture of your prospect's challenges, plus their purchase and decision-making process.
-Getting this information helps you develop the proper sales process that supports prospect acquisition.
+Getting this information helps you develop the proper sales process that supports prospect and customer acquisition.
 Most companies begin by creating a sales process then they start looking for prospective buyers, which doesn't work because it doesn't provide optimum buyer's support.

 To create an excellent inbound sales strategy, you'll need to ask yourself what your company could do to help prospects make purchases during their journey.
 You should use the following proven four-step framework to help guide your prospects by making them aware of your product or service, helping them consider it, and then convincing them as to why your product or service may be the best option for them.